ssinno28/FileManager.Azure/README.md

 `Install-Package FileManager.Azure`

-A service that treats azure blog storage as a traditional file system and helps to create paths based on directory references for organizational purposes.
+A service that provides all necessary functionality to maintain your azure storage account as well as helps to create hierarchical paths for organizational purposes.

 There are a few claims (that currently have defaults), that will be useful when trying to restrict access to certain paths:

 * BlobContainer - default is filemanager
 * RootFolder - default is "/"
 * BlobContainerSizeLimit - default is 500TB^2